Need Professional Help? Talk to an Estate Planning Attorney.

 2. Use Your Florida Driver's License to Show You Are an Organ Donor

 When you get a new driver's license in Florida, you can state on your application that you would like to be an organ donor.
 When you receive your license, it will say "organ donor" on the front.
-Your information will also be forwarded to Donate Life Florida, so if you've used your driver's license to indicate that you want to donate, you don't have to register online.
+Your information will also be forwarded to Donate Life Florida.
+So, if you've used your driver's license to indicate that you want to donate, you don't have to register online.
 (For more information, see the Florida Driver's Handbook.)

 3. Include Organ Donation in Your Designation of Health Care Surrogate

-In addition to signing up with the Florida state organ donor registry and using your driver's license to indicate that you want to be an organ donor, it's a good idea to include your desire to donate in your important estate planning documents, especially your health care power of attorney -- called a "designation of health care surrogate" in Florida.
-(It's not always helpful to include your organ donation wishes in your will because it may not be found and read until it is too late to donate.)
+In addition to signing up with the Florida state organ donor registry and using your driver's license to indicate that you want to be an organ donor, it's a good idea to include your desire to donate in your important estate planning documents, especially your health care power of attorney—called a "designation of health care surrogate" in Florida.
+(It's not always helpful to include your organ donation wishes in your will because it might not be found and read until it is too late to donate.)
 Covering these bases helps to ensure that your wishes will be known and followed.

 4. Tell Others That You Are an Organ Donor

-If you've documented your wishes to be an organ and tissue donor, your wishes must be honored whether or not others agree with your choice.
-(Florida Statutes § 765.512(b).)
 Nevertheless, to avoid confusion or delays, it's important to tell others that you feel strongly about donating your organs.
-Consider discussing the matter with family members, your health care providers, your clergyperson if you have one, and close friends.
+Consider discussing the matter with family members, your health care providers, your clergyperson (if you have one), and close friends.

-How to Donate Your Whole Body in Florida
+How to Donate Your Whole Body

 Many medical schools and other institutions seek donations of whole bodies for research and instruction.
-You can make arrangements to donate your body to science by directly contacting an interested medical school or whole body donation organization.
+You can make arrangements to donate your body to science by contacting an interested medical school or whole body donation organization.

-For more information about donating your body to science in Florida, you may contact one of the programs on this list of body donation programs in the United States.
+For more information about donating your body to science in Florida, you can contact one of the programs on this list of body donation programs in the United States.
 You can also contact a national whole body donation organization such as Science Care.

-If You Don't Want to Be an Organ Donor in Florida
+Choosing Not to Be an Organ Donor

-Write down your instructions in a signed, dated document -- perhaps in your health care power of attorney -- and be sure your family and health care providers know that you choose not to be an organ donor.
+Write down your instructions in a signed, dated document—perhaps in your health care power of attorney—and be sure your family and health care providers know that you choose not to be an organ donor.
 If they have received notice of your wishes, they are legally barred from donating any part of your body.
-(Florida Statutes § § 765.512(3) and (4).)
+(Fla.
+Stat. § 765.512 (2025).)

 If you don't leave instructions about organ donation, Florida law decides who will make the decision for you after your death.
 When a minor dies, the right to decide about organ donation goes to the child's parents.
-For adults, the right goes to the following people, in order:

 • your health care surrogate, if you appointed one, unless the appointing document explicitly withholds this power